Phonon-mediated superconductivity in doped monolayer materials

+To reduce the size of the matrix \(M\) and improve computational efficiency, we split the Brillouin zone into small triangles similar to the shaded red triangle in Fig.~\ref{fig_numResults}(a), and assume that the gap takes the same value at corresponding points in all the triangles.
+The effective potential corresponding to a scattering process within the shaded red triangle is then the sum of contributions for scatterings to outgoing momenta in all the small triangles which correspond to the outgoing momentum within the shaded triangle.
+This reduction of the problem excludes gap equation solutions without the full symmetry of graphene, but we have checked that we obtain the same solutions by solving the gap equation in the full Brillouin zone.

 We now have a matrix eigenvalue problem linear in the eigenvectors and non-linear in the eigenvalue.
 We find the gap structure at the superconducting instability by determining the smallest \(\beta\), i.e. the largest temperature, for which the largest eigenvalue of \(M_{\mathbf{k}\mathbf{k}'}\) becomes 1.
 The corresponding eigenvector must be a solution of our eigenvalue problem.
-Location of the critical temperature \(T_c = 1/\beta_c\) is done using the bisection method.
+The critical temperature \(T_c = 1/\beta_c\) is located using the bisection algorithm.